 - Failure to maintain the required Fire and Extended Insurance coverage

 The application deadline is on or before March 31st.

 Eligibility Requirements for the Homestead Tax Deferral Program

-If payment is not received and processed in the Tax Collectors office by April 28th, the delinquent account will be advertised three times in the newspaper and cannot be deleted once published.
-An advertising charge is included on your tax notice.
-If the tax payment is not received and processed by the Tax Collectors office before the date of our annual Tax Certificate Sale, a tax certificate will be sold on your property and additional charges will accrue.
+If payment is not received and processed in the Tax Collector’s office by close of business on April 30, the delinquent account will be advertised three times in the newspaper and cannot be deleted once published.
+An advertising fee and auction listing fee is included on your tax notice.
+If the tax payment is not received and processed by the Tax Collector’s office before the date of our annual Tax Certificate Sale, a tax certificate will be sold on your property and additional charges will accrue.

-Once a tax certificate is issued against a parcel of property, the owner must contact the Tax Collector's Office (321-264-6969) for the amount necessary to redeem the certificate.
-Interest is computed on a monthly basis, and all tax certificates must be redeemed by guaranteed funds, i.e.: CASH, CASHIER'S CHECK, CERTIFIED CHECK, MONEY ORDER, ETC. payable to the Brevard County Tax Collector.
+Once a tax certificate is issued against a parcel of property, the owner must redeem the certificate.
+Interest is computed on a monthly basis, and all tax certificates must be redeemed by guaranteed funds, i.e.: CASH, CASHIER’S CHECK, CERTIFIED CHECK, MONEY ORDER payable to the Brevard County Tax Collector.
+Credit/debit cards are also accepted to redeem tax certificates.
 When payment is received, the certificate holder is reimbursed the face amount of the certificate plus interest.
 When payment is made this releases the tax certificate lien on the property.

 A TAX CERTIFICATE IS A VALID FIRST LIEN ON TAXABLE PROPERTY AND SUBJECT TO TAX DEED APPLICATION AFTER TWO YEARS.